At the Department of Engineering Technology at the University of North Texas, we define “technology” as:

 - mechanical systems

-Both degree plans develop a technical core and professional skills to equip students in advancing their engineering careers.
-The technical core prepares students to conduct research in engineering technology, which is led primarily by short- to medium-term industry needs.
-The professional skills that are developed in the program will help engineering technology graduates be highly marketable to engineering firms.
+The degree plans develop a technical core and professional skills to equip students in advancing their engineering careers.
+The technical core prepares students to conduct research in applied engineering which is led primarily by short- to medium-term industry needs.
+The professional skills that are developed in the program will help MSET graduates be highly marketable to engineering firms.
+Students completing the MSET with a Thesis and satisfying other eligibility requirements may continue to earn a PhD in other engineering fields within the College of Engineering at UNT.
+In addition, MSET graduates may pursue PhD studies in management, in engineering, or in technology, or obtain a Doctor of Engineering (DE) degree offered by several Universities.
+Some candidates may be interested in the Doctor of Jurisprudence (JD) degree for example in patent law, as well as doctoral programs in education such as the DEd and PhD.
+These and other doctoral programs present multiple career paths for MSET graduates.